 With the introduction of smart TVs, the typical viewing experience has changed.
 Now, you can stream or save your favorite TV shows and movies from Netflix, Hulu, Apple TV, Amazon Prime Video, and more.
 However, with advancements in smart TV technology, users can now surf the web with web browser apps.

 While many smart TVs come with an in-built web browser, many users have noted the following as some of the best web browser apps available to download on smart TVs:

 - Puffin TV Browser

-In the remainder of this article, I’ll review each of these various web browsers for smart TVs, including their pros and cons, and how they may differ from the traditional computer browsing experience.
+In the remainder of this article, we’ll review each of these various web browsers for smart TVs, including their pros and cons and how they may differ from the traditional computer internet browsing experience.

 If you have or are on the market for a smart TV, you’ll find that it is much more convenient to gain access to streaming platforms, such as Netflix or Hulu, compared to a computer.